 17 variant mappings from TGSCC

-Section 5.2.3 listed 18 characters in TGSCC which are not not covered by CDNC IDN Table or dotAisa IDN Table.
-In September 2015, CGP & CDNC invited linguistic experts from China mainland, Taiwan and Hong Kong, reviewed all these 18 TGSCC characters and gave the variant mappings of them as Appendix Review.
+Section 5.2.3 listed 18 characters in TGSCC which are not covered by CDNC IDN Table or dotAsia IDN Table.
+In September 2015, CGP & CDNC invited linguistic experts from Mainland China, Taiwan and Hong Kong, reviewed all these 18 TGSCC characters and gave the variant mappings of them as Appendix Review.

-However, 1 variant mappings were changed due to the coordination between CGP and KGP in Section 6.2.4.
+However, 1 variant mapping was changed due to the coordination between CGP and KGP in Section 6.2.4.
 In the final CGP proposal, we kept 17 variant mappings in Appendix D [Sheet 6.2.3.1-17].

 41 variant mappings from JGP and KGP

-Section 5.2.4 provided 42 characters imported from JGP and KGP.
-In September 2015, CGP & CDNC invited linguistic experts from China mainland, Taiwan and Hong Kong, reviewed all these 42 JGP and KGP characters and gave the variant mappings of them as Appendix Review.
-All these 42 characters will have reflexive mappings of type "out-of-repertoire-var".
+Section 5.2.4 provided 42 characters imported from JGP and KGP as out-of-repertoire-var.
+In September 2015, CGP & CDNC invited linguistic experts from China mainland, Taiwan and Hong Kong, reviewed all these 42 JGP and KGP characters and gave them the reflexive mappings of type "out-of-repertoire-var".

-However, 1 J&K variant mappings were changed due to the coordination between CGP and KGP in Section 6.2.5.
-In the final CGP proposal, we kept 41 variant mappings in Appendix D [Sheet 6.2.3.2-41]..
+However, one J&K variant mappings was changed due to the coordination between CGP and KGP in Section 6.2.5.
+In the final CGP proposal, we kept 41 variant mappings in Appendix D [Sheet 6.2.3.2-42].

 144 variant mappings interacted